jbampton/ruby-strip/README.md

 Next you will need to install the "fileutils" gem

-Since this project has a GemFile, the easiest way to install the projects requirements is to run:
+Since this project has a Gemfile, the easiest way to install the projects requirements is to run:

 ###bundle install